ibm-cloud-docs/vpc/backup_service_vpc_monitoring.md

 When you make a `GET /backup_policies/{id}` request, the API returns a `health_state` value as part of the information about the backup policy.
 {: api}

-Table 2 shows all the health states that the backup policies can have.
+The following table shows all the health states that the backup policies can have.

 | Health state | Meaning |
 |--------------|---------|